Infrastructure companies give back to the infrastructure layer.

 Review and iterate

-We'll review your PR within 48 hours.
+We will review your PR within 48 hours.
 Be prepared for feedback and iteration.
 We merge when tests pass and review is approved.

 Community